rbartelme/rstudio-stats/lessons/Lesson1_Probability_Regression.md

 depth review of the Central Limit Theorem and its applications in medical and biological statistics.
 Their example "Central Limit Theorem in the Real World" is excellent extra reading.

+For an in depth e-book on Bayesian Statistics in biology, I highly recommend [Modern Statistics for Modern Biology](http://web.stanford.edu/class/bios221/book/index.html) by Susan Holmes and Wolfgang Huber.
+This goes into Bayesian statistical applications in biology and contrasts these methods with classical statistics.

 ## Examining Correlations

 If you're familiar with line fitting in MS Excel, then you have some experience with correlations and correlation coefficients (such as R<sup>2</sup>).
 These metrics tell us how our data distribution fits the mathematical function of a line mathematical function.
 Perhaps a more familiar representation is the algebraic slope intercept form: <img src="https://render.githubusercontent.com/render/math?math=y = mx %2B b">